tinacms/tinacms/CONTRIBUTING.md

 Choose the _type_ of version change they should get.
 Skipping `major` will ask you if you want to select `minor`, if you skip that it will assume `patch`.

+> Note: If you're not sure what to choose, `patch` is usually a safe bet.

 ![](https://github.com/tinacms/tina-graphql-gateway/blob/main/meta/yarn-changeset-2.png)

 Proceed through the prompts until you have a new `.md` file in the `.changeset` directory.
 It'll look [like this](https://github.com/tinacms/tina-graphql-gateway/blob/348ef1e57e2e61fb9896d616aabc6f3c85d37140/.changeset/pretty-sloths-return.md)